Federating Google Cloud Identities with Azure Active Directory

 attribute mapping

-select rowgivenName
+, select the rowgivenName

 and setDefault value if null